Riley Matheson

 After the Rams moved to Los Angeles in 1946 Matherson continued to be an All-Pro making All-NFL that season and also in 1947.
 From 1944 through 1947 the Rams led the NFL in yards per rush and twice led the NFL in rushing yards.

-Often calling the signals for the Rams’ defense, he had an almost supernatural ability to read plays.
-New York Giants scout Jack Lavelle once marveled, “Matheson has a sixth sense or something.
+Often calling the signals for the Rams’ defense, he had an ability to read plays that some people consider to be almost supernatural.
+New York Giants scout Jack Lavelle once stated, “Matheson has a sixth sense or something.
 He’s fast and strong.
 Riley must make 90 percent of the Ram tackles, or so it seems.”
 Los Angeles writers were equally effusive.
 Ned Cronin of the Los Angeles Daily News called him “one of the best defensive guards to ever grace a National League roster,” while Maxwell Stiles of the Los Angeles Daily Mirror dubbed him “one of the finest defensive linemen or linebackers I’ve ever seen.”

 During his tenure with the Rams, fans and teammates adored him so much that they organized a “Riley Matheson Day” while he was still an active player—an unheard-of honor.
 He received a new station wagon, cash from the Rams’ faithful, and a gold watch from his teammates.

 After eight seasons with the Rams and a stint with the Lions, Matheson joined the San Francisco 49ers in 1948 and was briefly playing in the rival All-America Football Conference (AAFC), where he earned second-team All-AAFC honors while playing linebacker for the Niners.
 His adaptability shone again when he closed his career with the Canadian Football League’s Calgary Stampeders, earning All-Star nods in both 1949 and 1950.